spacecatpixel/lokidocs/docs/Wallets/CliWallet/MofNMultisig.md

 Transaction successfully submitted, transaction <3b03b16c79eaa5564171ae88242c4cdb1f9e0b41fc3de949c6524c5026a3f3bb>
 ```

+If the threshold is greater than 2 another `multisig_loki_tx` file will need to be signed by the amount of signers required.

 ### Step 3 - Submit Multisig

-Finally, person with the signed file submits the transaction to the network by commanding:
+Finally, person with the final signed file submits the transaction to the network by commanding:

 ```
 submit_multisig multisig_loki_tx